New York rabbi whose home was scene of machete attack speaks out: 'We will forge forward in faith'

 "With singing and dancing, the Rabbi and his congregants declared their gratitude and exemplified the message of 'we will persevere,'" Naftali Silberberg, a secretary for Congregation Netzach Yisroel, wrote in the statement.

-Rottenberg added that his community would take the necessary safety precautions moving forward, such as locking synagogue and school doors while in session -- but that they will forge forward in faith and thanks that we continue to live under G-d's ultimate protection."
+Rottenberg added that his community would take the necessary safety precautions moving forward, such as locking synagogue and school doors while in session -- but that they will "forge forward in faith and thanks that we continue to live under G-d's ultimate protection."

 New York state Assemblyman Dov Hikind said Sunday that the attack was a symptom of a much larger concern of rampant anti-Semitism, after nearly a dozen beatings of Jewish people in the streets of New York City this week and a massacre at a kosher grocery store in Jersey City, N.J., that left several dead earlier this month.